 Another origin story rooted in Himachali folklore claims that the lake was the site of Rishi Parashar’s meditations and soon became synonymous with him.

 Prashar Lake sits at a height of 9000 feet above sea level on the backdrop of the Dauladhar Ranges.
 Covering a circumference of 1.5 Km, the lake is fed by glacial and rain waters.
 The most fascinating part of the lake, however, is the floating island at its centre.
 The island is made of regular landmass and covers 29% of the area while the water content is about 71%.
 Coincidentally, that is exactly the proportion of land and water on the planet, which also led to the speculation that this is some mythical, microcosmic representation of the Earth.
 There is no recorded depth of the lake because local beliefs prevent people from plumbing its depths, so no one really knows how deep the water is.
 Adding to this mystery, the island floats across the lake and changes its position around the year- the reason for which remains unknown.

 If you are intrigued by the mystique of this Himayalan beauty, you can head out for a trek and explore its enchanting surrounding.

 How to reach Prashar Lake

 To get to the lake, you need to reach Baggi village in Mandi district.
 The nearest town is Mandi, at about 50 Km from the lake area.
 If you are flying to Bhuntar airport in Kullu, then you can take a bus directly to Mandi.
-But the most convenient way to travel is to hire a taxi service in Chandigarh and get to Baggi.
+But the most convenient way to travel is to hire a Delhi to Chandigarh cab and then get to Baggi.
 Once you reach Baggi, there are two ways of heading to Prashar Lake.
 You can either do a 10 Km trek, which is moderately difficult but comfortable enough for both pro and amateur trekkers, or alternatively, you can book a cab to drive you down the narrow, winding roads- but this, only in the dry seasons.

 Exploring Prashar Lake